 Alberta is a kind of "IMAX" experience; it intrudes on all the senses, capturing one's imagination and fueling dreams of adventure amidst spectacular scenery.
 The western province is a land of contrasts, with topography that ranges from prairie to forest to towering, snow-covered peaks, sometimes all within just a few miles.
 Meandering creeks give way to stunning glacial lakes; waving wheat fields morph into Canada's version of "Badlands" with little warning, and Calgary, despite its modern skyscrapers, seems still steeped in the traditions of surrounding farm and ranch land.

 The northern Rocky Mountains lie along the western border where Alberta meets British Columbia.
 In the northeast, the province gives way to sparsely-inhabited vast Northwest Territories.
 Saskatchewan is to the east, and Montana stretches along the southern boundary, also largely wide open space.
-But there is much to explore in Alberta; RV travel is a perfect way to visit, but allow ample time and always watch the weather.
+But there is much to explore in Alberta; owning or renting an RV to travel is a perfect way to visit, but allow ample time and always watch the weather.
 Even though Alberta's climate is deemed the best in Canada, with plenty of sunshine, conditions change quickly and temperatures can vary greatly in the course of a single day.
 Be forewarned, both when camping and when driving, especially in spring and fall when unexpected snow flurries are the norm rather than the exception.

 Mountains and Lakes